HanYiton/ValueGraph/README.md

   <sup>2</sup>Institute of Advanced Intelligence and Computing, A*STAR, Singapore
 </p>

-This is the repository of **ValueGraph**, a two-stage graph pre-training framework for social-media user representation learning.
+ **ValueGraph** is a graph pre-training framework that uses automatically inferred moral-value signals as noisy auxiliary signals for contextualized user representation.
+From post-reply graphs, ValueGraph learns semantic and structural representations and further aligns users through relative value similarity with contrastive and clustering objectives.
+Rather than treating inferred values as gold psychological labels, ValueGraph uses them as soft constraints for representation learning.

+Experiments on stance detection and twitter bot detection show consistent gains over strong text-based, graph-based, and text-only LLM baselines, highlighting value-signal guidance as a useful inductive bias for socially informed user modeling.

 ![Framework](assets/framework.png)

-- ValueGraph first pre-trains a [GraphMAE2](https://arxiv.org/abs/2304.04779)-style masked autoencoder on a Twitter/X + Reddit post-reply graph, then fine-tunes the encoder with user-level contrastive and clustering objectives so that posts of the same user are pulled together while similar and dissimilar users are separated.
-The learned embeddings are evaluated on bot detection (TwiBot-22) and stance detection (MT-CSD / RumourEval).

 ## Requirements